-California Vehicle Code 27360 VC imposes two requirements on drivers with respect to using child restraint systems.
+California Vehicle Code 27360 VC imposes two requirements on you with respect to using child restraint systems.
 These are:

-- A child under the age of two must ride in a rear-facing car seat (unless more than 40 pounds in weight or 40 inches in height); and,
+- A child under the age of two must ride in a rear-facing car seat, not in a forward-facing car seat (unless more than 40 pounds in weight or 40 inches in height); and,

-- Children under the age of 8 must sit in a car seat or booster in the rear of a vehicle.
+- Children under 8 years of age must sit in a child car seat or booster in the back seat of the vehicle.

-There are four important points to know about Vehicle Code 27360.
+There are four important points to know about California car seat law.

 - The “base fine” for not using a child restraint system is $100 for the first violation; and, $250 for every other violation.
 Base fines are much less than the actual fine given since actual fines include fees and penalty assessments.

-- A driver that violates Vehicle Code 27360 VC will also receive one point on his DMV driving record.
-A driver risks getting a negligent operator license suspension if he receives a certain number of points in a given time period (e.g., 4 points in 12 months, 6 points in 24 months or 8 points in 36 months).
+- If you violate Vehicle Code 27360 VC, you will also receive one point on your DMV driving record.
+You risk getting a negligent operator license suspension if you receive a certain number of points in a given time period (for example, 4 points in 12 months, 6 points in 24 months or 8 points in 36 months).

-- Motorists cannot disregard tickets for violating Vehicle Code 27360 VC.
-If a driver ignores a ticket, he could get charged with a new law, failure to appear, per California Vehicle Code 40508.
+- You cannot disregard tickets for violating Vehicle Code 27360 VC.
+If you ignore a ticket, you could get charged with a new law, failure to appear, per California Vehicle Code 40508.
 Failure to appear may be charged as a misdemeanor.

-- 3. Legal defenses if a driver fails to use a child restraint system
+- 3. What are the legal defenses if I fail to use a child restraint system?

-- 6. Ignoring a ticket for violating Vehicle Code 27360 VC
+- 6. What if I ignore a ticket for violating Vehicle Code 27360 VC?

-- 7. The effect of a VC 27360 violation on a personal injury lawsuit
+- 7. What is the effect of a VC 27360 violation on a personal injury lawsuit?

 - 8. Laws related to Vehicle Code 27360 VC

-1. Vehicle Code 27360 VC – Child restraint systems required under California law
+1. What child restraint systems are required under California law?

 According to this section, a child under the age of two must ride in a rear-facing car seat unless: